Adult Core Rotations

 The psychology intern will work with the supervisory psychologist in the assessment of newly admitted patients, provide consultation to the treatment team regarding behavioral management, and function in the role of primary therapist for select patients.
 In the role of primary therapist, a psychology intern typically provides individual therapy and coordinates the efforts of other members of a multidisciplinary treatment team.
 The intern may also participate in and co-lead therapy groups and unit meetings.
 Psychology interns will be exposed to pharmacotherapy issues and assist the psychiatrists and the treatment team in the process of evaluating and potentially reducing the medical regimen of patients.

 The adult outpatient rotation takes place at the Adult Psychiatry Clinic and Study Center at Indiana Neuroscience Center.
 The IU Neuroscience Center is a tertiary care facility with nationally and internationally recognized programs in specialized medical care.
 General psychiatry residents as well as psychology interns rotate through the clinic, located on the IU School of Medicine campus.
 The clinic offers psychiatric services, including consultation-liaison services, and outpatient psychological testing and treatment.
 The clinic is staffed by IU faculty physicians and psychologists, social workers, and trainees in each of these disciplines.
-Clinicians specialize in the treatment of mood disorders, anxiety disorders, personality disorders, geriatric disorders, behavioral health issues, and women's issues.
+Clinicians specialize in the treatment of mood disorders, anxiety disorders, personality disorders, geriatric disorders, somatoform disorders, behavioral health issues, and women's issues.
+Specialty training in areas of health psychology such as psycho-social oncology and behavioral sleep medicine is offered.
+Additionally, interns often have the opportunity to train in consult-liaison psychology.

 Interns on this rotation may have the opportunity to conduct clinical interviews and diagnostic assessments, provide individual and group psychotherapy, receive individual and group supervision, and provide supervised supervision to doctoral students in clinical psychology.